-So you’ve bought a wedge of blue cheese to add to a cheese plate you made for the guests at a birthday party.
+So you’ve bought a wedge of blue cheese to add to a cheese plate you made for a birthday party.
 You also purchased another wedge just in case it’s needed.
 And now you find yourself with one that’s nearing the date on its package.
 So you ask yourself: does blue cheese go bad?

 Or maybe you decided to go with crumbled blue cheese because you needed some to make blue cheese dressing.
 And choosing the crumbled variety seemed much more convenient.
-The dairy product has quite a long shelf life, but now you’re wondering how long can you store the leftovers.
+The product has quite a long shelf life, but now you’re wondering how long can you store the leftovers.
 Or to put it another way, when you need to cook another dish that features the blue cheese dressing, so you don’t have to discard the rest.

 If you’d like to learn a thing or two about storage, shelf life, or going bad of blue cheese, this article is for you.
 In it, we talk about both blue cheese wedges and the crumbled variety, so we’ve got you covered either way.